nyxnor/onionjuggler/docs/CONTRIBUTING.md

 * Applicable to the entire file: [specify the line after the shebang](https://github.com/koalaman/shellcheck/wiki/Ignore#ignoring-one-specific-instance-in-a-file)
 * Applicable to certain lines: [specify on the line above the occurence](https://github.com/koalaman/shellcheck/wiki/Ignore#ignoring-all-instances-in-a-file-044)

 Some pitfalls can occur when writing that shellcheck won't recognize, as it doesn't warn about [SC2045](https://github.com/koalaman/shellcheck/wiki/SC2045), even though it should (we need to find a way to circumvent that as `DataDir` is owned by the tor user, not by your normal login user.
 This is way checking with `-d DIR` or ` -f FILE` doesn't work.
-A possiblle solution is `sudo -u "${TOR_USER} find ${DATA_DIR_HS} -maxdepth 1 -type d | tail -n +2`)
+A possiblle solution is `sudo -u "${TOR_USER} find ${DATA_DIR_SERVICES} -maxdepth 1 -type d | tail -n +2`)

 Read [Bash Pitfalls](http://mywiki.wooledge.org/BashPitfalls) (some rules are applicable to POSIX shells).